newnius/Dockerfiles/hadoop/2.7.4/README.md

-# based on sequenceiq/hadoop-docker
+# based on alpine

 ## Create a hadoop cluster in swarm mode

-`--hostname` needs 1.13 or higher
+`--hostname` needs docker 1.13 or higher

 ```
 docker service create \